Explore Gay Key West.

 Key West is the southernmost city in the continental United States, and it has a colorful gay history that dates back to the 1940s.
 It’s actually a tiny island, only 7.5 square miles, and it has always been a popular destination for gay travelers.

-Think tropical weather year-round, white sandy beaches, and palm trees; that sums up life in Key West.
+Think tropical weather year-round, white sandy beaches, palm trees and lots of men; that sums up life in Gay Key West.

 Key West has a motto, ‘One Human Family,’ which means inclusivity for everyone.
 No matter your walk of life, you’re welcome with open arms in this county.